By Sally O’Neill | Winter photos by Dr. John Chaisson

 - Kleenex or absorbent handkerchief – In the cold, your nose will run, so protect your skin (and sleeves) by having something handy to wipe and blow.

-Find everything you need for your next adventure.
+Find everything you need for your next adventure at Take It Outside or The Trail Shop.

 Drop in to view the latest gear by your favourite brands.